github/docs/content/education/explore-the-benefits-of-teaching-and-learning-with-github-education/github-global-campus-for-teachers/apply-to-github-global-campus-as-a-teacher.md

 For more information about personal accounts on {% data variables.product.product_name %}, see "[Signing up for a new {% data variables.product.prodname_dotcom %} account](/github/getting-started-with-github/signing-up-for-a-new-github-account)."

-## Applying for an educator or researcher discount
+## Applying for a teacher discount

 {% data reusables.education.benefits-page %}
 {% data reusables.education.click-get-teacher-benefits %}